-He tossed the canvas aside in an attempt to curb his increasing distaste, and looked about, trying to find something else to occupy his mind with.
-The small room looked even smaller under the burden of countless artworks, all prints bought from local stores, which covered every inch of the four walls, leaving spaces only for a door and a window.
-Drops of water trickled down periodically from a crack on the ceiling, into a strategically placed bowl, creating a sort of oppressing background music.
+He tossed the canvas aside in an attempt to curb his increasing distaste and looked about trying to find something else to occupy his mind with.
+The small room looked even smaller under the burden of countless artworks — all prints bought from local stores — which covered every inch of the four walls, leaving spaces only for a door and a window.
+Drops of water trickled down periodically from a crack in the ceiling into a strategically placed bowl, creating a sort of oppressing background music.
 The sight sent all the old, melancholic thoughts rushing back into his mind.

 Matt considered himself no good at painting.
 His works looked pretty, but then again, millions of people could paint pretty pictures.
-He had never seeked others’ opinions, neither had he allowed many people to look at his paintings.
+He had never sought others’ opinions, neither had he allowed many people to look at his paintings.
 The chosen few had not commented much; precisely the reason why they were picked.
-Many a time, he had considered selling them at cheap rates, just to receive the amount required for some daily bread.
-But sympathetic friends would always drop by at crucial times, bringing along food and money, and preventing him from taking that poisonous leap.
-Yes, his past days of glory had earned him several friends and fans.
+Many a time, he had considered selling them at cheap rates just to receive the amount required for some daily bread.
+But sympathetic friends would always drop by at crucial times, bringing along food and money and preventing him from taking that poisonous leap.
+Yes, his past days of normal life had earned him several friends and fans.

-He stretched himself over the pile of artpapers lying on his bed, realising that they actually make the mattress more comfortable.
+He stretched himself over the pile of art paper lying on his bed, realizing that they actually made the mattress more comfortable.
 His eyes turned towards “The Potato Eaters” again.
-The beam of light had left it in darkness, having moved further along the wall.
-The figures were hardly visible.
+The beam of light had left it behind, having moved further along the wall.
+The figures were hardly visible in the darkness.
 He closed his eyes and tried to visualize.
 How would he have drawn them?
 He clearly saw the five dark figures dining under a dim lantern.
-He compared the lone human of his last painting with each of them, and felt the difference.
+He compared the lone human of his own painting to each of the potato eaters and felt the difference.
 Who was the man he had drawn?
 What was he standing in front of the tree for?
 He did not know.
 But how come he never had to raise these questions about the potato eaters?
 This was not the first time this fact had struck him.
-It was as if there were paragraphs of description written on each face.
+It was as if there were paragraphs of description written on each face in Vincent’s painting.
 But he did not feel like thinking now.

-The man suddenly stirred, and lowered his umbrella hesitantly, as if in great dilemma.
-The barrier being removed, the colours painted the figure and its spotless coat in rainbow.
+The man suddenly stirred, and lowered his umbrella hesitantly, as if in a great dilemma.
+The barrier being removed, the colors painted his figure and his spotless coat in rainbow.
 Matt moved sidewards keeping a safe radius.
-As the scene rotated and the man’s face came into view, Matt realised that he was ageing by years within each passing second under the colourful downpour, as if eroding away in a sweet acid, his face distorted in some kind of wild ecstasy.
+As the scene rotated and the man’s face came into view, Matt realised that he was ageing by years with each passing second under the colourful downpour, as if eroding away in a sweet acid, his face distorted in some kind of wild ecstasy.
 One of his ears had melted away.
 Matt watched on, helpless, jealous, and agitated, while the man gradually dissolved into a coloured puddle at the base of the tree.